yuvaldori/gigaspaces-wiki-jekyll/xap100/administrative-alerts.markdown

 # Viewing Alerts (Web-UI)

 Alerts are visible in the Alerts View of the Web-UI Since 8.0.1.
-The Web-UI server utilizes the `<GigaSpaces Root>/config/alerts/alerts.xml` configuration file.
+The Web-UI server utilizes the `<XAP Root>/config/alerts/alerts.xml` configuration file.
 These configurations apply to any client connecting to the Web-UI at the specified host and port.

 The alerts are grouped together by their 'type' (e.g. CPU, Memory, GC, etc.).
 When an alert is raised, it is aggregated with other consecutive alerts of the same 'type'.
 Previous alerts form the aggregation get "pushed" down (circled in red).
 A resolved alert "closes" the aggregation (circled in green).
 A new alert of the same 'type' will "open" a new aggregation.